trozler/giveMeProject/README.md

 - Creates basic babel and webpack configurations.
 - Gives you the option to create a private or public github repo.

-**Note/** All configuration files contain the default configs I use for all my pure front-end projects.
+**Note/** All configuration files contain the default configs I use for my front-end only projects.
 They are not exhaustive and you are encouraged to add your own :).

 At the end you repo should look like this: